jihaanjj/jihaanjj/README.md

 ### Hi!, i'm jihaan
 a computer science student from university of sriwijaya.
-Have an interest in Android Development, Web development, UX, Product management.
+Have an interest in Android Development, Web development, UX research, Product & Project management.
 Have skills in Human Resource and Project Management such as managing an organization, organizing an event, leading a small-scale project.

 - 🌱 I’m currently learning Android development, Web Development, Product Management
 - 📫 How to reach me: jihaanjasminejahroo@gmail.com